Patent ductus arteriosus (PDA) is an unclosed hole in the heart's aorta.

-In most babies, the ductus arteriosus closes within a few hours of birth.
+Before birth, the fetus gets its oxygen from the mother, so the lungs are not used.
+The ductus arteriosus is a small hole that lets the blood of the fetus bypass lungs.
+In most babies, the hole closes within a few hours of birth.
 This is normal.
-When the ductus arteriosus stays open, blood travels in the wrong direction between the aorta and pulmonary artery.
+When the hole stays open, blood travels in the wrong direction.
 This causes too much blood to flow through the lungs.

 |Patent Ductus Arteriosus|

 Premature birth is the most common cause.
 PDA may also be linked to:

 - Exposure during pregnancy to infection, such as rubella

 - The environment

 This problem is more common in babies who weigh less than usual and are born before 28 weeks of pregnancy.
 It is also more common in female babies.